-Separation anxiety is one of the biggest problems with pet dogs.
+Separation anxiety is one of the biggest problems dogs face.
 Most people lead a lifestyle which involves leaving the dog alone for varying amounts of time.
-But that goes against everything a dog stands for.
-The pack, strength in numbers, solidarity.
+But that goes against everything a dog stands for - the pack, strength in numbers, solidarity.

 Dogs learn by association.
 That’s why they know that the leash means ‘walkies’.

 To overcome separation anxiety we need to understand the causes to implement the cures.
 Fortunately for K9 Magazine readers, we've teamed up with a highly skilled dog psychologist who can help you cure your dog's separation anxiety by following her proven, easy to follow, stress-free formula.

 My name is Natalka Jacyszyn and I am a qualified canine psychologist.

 I have owned dogs for many years, ranging from Yorkshire Terriers to German Shepherds, most of which were rescue dogs, and I always wondered what made them tick.

 Then a few years ago I got a puppy German Shepherd, I have had two Shepherds before, both of which were rescues and were middle-aged when I got them, but this one was different, she was nervous of everything and anyone.
 I went through her pedigree and found out that she was bred from nervous stock.

 This is why I decided to study canine psychology, so I could try to understand why she behaved the way she did, and if there was anything I could do to help her.
 I have trained my own dogs and friends, family and neighbours dogs, amongst others.

 Dogs are dogs and as much as we like to think that they are like us, they are not!
 In order to communicate adequately with our dogs, we need to learn their language as they cannot learn ours.